Updated Sept. 11, 2018

-Raise a stein and celebrate the largest festival in the world — right here in Chicago!
+Raise a stein and celebrate Oktoberfest right here in Chicago!
 The autumn celebration of Oktoberfest, which originated with the Royal Wedding in Munich in 1810, is now observed all over the world.
-Ring in fall with traditional German music, cold beer and samplings of Bavarian food at the city’s top locations.
+Ring in fall with traditional German music, cold beer, and samplings of Bavarian food at the city’s top locations.
 Prost!

 5500 Park Place, Rosemont

 Directly affiliated with Munich’s original Hofbräuhaus, this German microbrewery is celebrating Oktoberfest from Sept.
-15 to Oct.
-29. Guests will enjoy traditional Bavarian-German music and dancing, “Oktoberfestbier” brewed on site and even keg-tapping ceremonies featuring celebrity guests.
-Plan a visit to experience delicious German dishes and freshly roasted cinnamon-sugar nuts.
-For the full Oktoberfest experience, customers who visit on Friday and Saturday nights can participate in a stein-holding competition, also known as the “Masskrugstemmen contest.”
+14 to Oct.
+28. Guests will enjoy traditional Bavarian-German music and dancing, “Oktoberfestbier” brewed on site, and even keg-tapping ceremonies featuring celebrity guests.
+Plan a visit to experience delicious German dishes.
+For the full Oktoberfest experience, customers who visit on Friday and Saturday nights can participate in a stein-holding competition, also known as “Masskrugstemmen.”
 For more information and a list of daily menu specials, visit hbchicago.com.

 Downtown Oak Park (Marion Street and North Boulevard, south of Lake Street)

 On Sept.
-15 and 16, head to downtown Oak Park for the annual Oaktoberfest celebration.
-Admission is free, and guests will experience local and seasonal dishes, craft beer and wine, and live music on both nights.
+14 and 15, head to downtown Oak Park for the annual Oaktoberfest celebration.
+Admission is free, and guests will experience local and seasonal dishes, craft beer, and live music on both nights.
 Kids can also join the festivities on Saturday in the Kids’ Root Beer Garden, which will feature games and activities for the younger crowd.
 For the music lineup and more information, visit oaktoberfest.net.

 1429 W. Wellington Ave., Chicago